-His Hollywood film scoring began in 1988 for the film Rain Man, directed by Barry Levinson.
+His Hollywood film scoring began in 1988 with the film Rain Man, directed by Barry Levinson.
 Zimmer used synthesizers for the score with a mix of steel drums.

-He has an ability to create scores that complement the film, rather than overpowering it.
+He has the ability to create scores that complement the film, rather than overpower it.
 The score he created for Rain Man received a nomination for an Academy Award.
 Plus, he is no stranger to accolades!